Pretrial Diversion in New York City

 Many people assume that when they are charged with a crime there are only two possible outcomes: either they will be found innocent, or they will be convicted as a result of a guilty plea or the outcome of a trial.

 In New York, however, a variety of pretrial diversion programs are available as a third option to people who are facing minor charges and who have no significant criminal history.
-The courts designate pretrial diversion in New York to provide a more productive means of serving justice that is intended to improve the lives of the accused.
+The courts designate pretrial diversion in New York City to provide a more productive means of serving justice that is intended to improve the lives of the accused.

 The successful completion of a pretrial diversion program in New York can result in charges being dropped and the accused having no criminal record.
 A dedicated defense attorney could help you explore the options available to you, push for the use of a diversion program in court, and work with you to ensure that you complete your program successfully.